 An early incubator of these ideas was LessWrong.com, a discussion forum created by the California-based Machine Intelligence Research Institute (MIRI), which holds – without proof – that a general AI with potential for world domination will be created.
 People associated with MIRI “do basically no research and tell scary stories about how AI will turn us all into paper clips,” says researcher David Gerard, “It’s a huge distraction.”

 Back in 2010, some LessWrong users were chatting about how to live forever by being reincarnated on a hard drive by a godlike AI.
-Then a man called Roko Mijic – a self-described “tradhumanist” barred from MIRI events for sexual harassment – posted the argument that anyone who imagines this future “AI god” but doesn’t help fund its development risks one day being tortured by it.
+Then a man called Roko Mijic – a self-described “tradhumanist” who has been accused of sexual harassment – posted the argument that anyone who imagines this future “AI god” but doesn’t help fund its development risks one day being tortured by it.
 Several users had breakdowns.
 Famous MIRI donors include tech mogul Peter Thiel and cryptocurrency founder Vitalik Buterin.
 “They’re reactionaries whose version of libertarian economics ends at neofeudalism with them on top,” Gerard says.

 “Algorithmic solutions” to unemployment in the EU

 According to Casilli, the Brothers of Italy party's “Artificial Intelligence” proposal actually has a lot in common with previous proposals for using automated systems to tackle or manage unemployment that have been made by center-right or liberal parties in other countries of the European Union.